Matt-Mf/Mio-Sito/content/about.md

 For detailed CV, job proposals or any other inquiries feel free to contact me.

-<a href="https://www.fumagalli-mf.vision/pgp-key.txt">Here's</a> my public pgp key for sending me encrypted emails.
+<a href="https://www.fumagalli-mf.vision/pgp-key.txt">Here's</a> my public pgp key for sending me encrypted stuff.

 <br>